How to Estimate Your Retirement Benefits Amount

 This particular retirement benefits amount estimate can be calculated in present dollars or future (inflated) dollars.
 Additionally, if you do not provide the SSA with the month and year in which you intend to retire and have not reached full retirement age at the time the estimate is calculated, you will be given three different retirement benefits amount estimates.
 These three figures consider how much you will get for your retirement benefits on a monthly basis if you claim early, full or delayed retirement.

 The SSA can also estimate your retirement benefits amount through a more personalized tool that will require you to provide your full name, your mother’s maiden name, your Social Security Number (SSN) and your date and place of birth.
 However, this Social Security retirement estimate tool may only be used if you have already earned enough credits to be eligible for Social Security retirement and are not waiting on another application for SS benefits or Medicare.
-To learn more about the different ways the SSA can calculate your retirement benefits amount estimate, download our comprehensive guide now.
+To learn more, download our comprehensive guide now.

 When you estimate your amount of senior retirement benefits, you are simply assessing what the total amount of your retirement benefits could potentially be.
 Your actual Social Security retirement benefits amount can only be determined after your application is received and processed by the SSA.
 Because estimates are not guarantees, the SSA may determine your retirement benefits amount differently for various reasons, such as the following:

 - If your earnings increase or decrease in the future

 - If the law that determines retirement benefit amounts changes

 - If you served in the military, worked for the railroad industry or received a retirement pension through work on which you were not required to pay Social Security taxes